Tom Gough — Department Chair

 Bruce McLeod - Director, Theatre Technology Program

 Bruce McLeod joined the Theatre Arts department in 2007 for the opening of the Lohman theatre.
-He is responsible for the Theatre Technology Program and serves as the department's Production Manager and Technical Director.
+He is the Director of the Theatre Technology Program and serves as the department's Production Manager and Technical Director.

-Previously he worked professionally as a stage manager for the Oregon Shakespeare Festival and was the first technical director and production manager for TheatreWorks, where he oversaw site-specific productions of Cabaret (downtown Fire Station, now Avenidas), Macbeth (Baylands Nature Center) and Everyman (various churches).
+Previously he worked professionally as a stage manager for the Oregon Shakespeare Festival and was the first technical director and production manager for TheatreWorks, where he oversaw site-specific productions of Cabaret (downtown Palo Alto Fire Station), Macbeth (Baylands Nature Center) and Everyman (various churches), among many others.

 Contact: Bruce McLeod email@example.com – 650.949.7510